Regularization methods for solving hierarchical variational inequalities with complexity guarantees: Introduction

 for suitably defined optimality and feasibility gaps (see Section \ref{S:conv} for precise definition).
-In this setting, $\tilde {\mathcal O}$ disregards logarithmic factors, which are natural consequences of the double-loop structure of our algorithm.
-Ignoring these logarithmic factors, which previous works do not obtain due to single-loop structures, our work is on par with established benchmarks: \begin{itemize} \item In \cite[Corollary 3.5]{Kaushik:2021aa}, the authors study optimization problems with Cartesian variational inequality constraints, where the objective is convex and the constraint set is a Cartesian product associated with a monotone mapping.
+In this setting, the integer $n$ measures the number of restarts, and $\tilde {\mathcal O}$ disregards logarithmic factors, which are consequences of the double-loop structure of our algorithm.
+Besides these logarithmic factors, our work is on par with published single-loop algorithms: \begin{itemize} \item In \cite[Corollary 3.5]{Kaushik:2021aa}, the authors study optimization problems with Cartesian variational inequality constraints, where the objective is convex and the constraint set is a Cartesian product associated with a monotone mapping.
 Their algorithm resembles a forward-backward method, cast into a single-loop scheme.
-For the deterministic variant of their method, they obtain rates of $\mathcal O(1/N^{0.5-b})$ for the optimality gap and $\mathcal O(1/N^{b})$ for the feasibility gap, for $b\in(0,0.5)$.
-Therefore, ignoring the logarithmic factors, the rates achieved in the present work are more favorable. \item In \cite[Theorem 3.6]{samadi_improved_2025}, the authors study a regularized extragradient method, and establish rates of $\mathcal O(1/N^{1-b})$ for the optimality gap and $\mathcal O(1/N^{b})$ for the feasibility gap.
+For the deterministic variant of their method, they obtain rates of $\mathcal O(1/N^{0.5-b})$ for the optimality gap and $\mathcal O(1/N^{b})$ for the feasibility gap, for $b\in(0,0.5)$, $N$ being the iteration count.
+Therefore, ignoring logarithmic factors, the rates achieved in the our work are more favorable. \item In \cite[Theorem 3.6]{samadi_improved_2025}, the authors study a regularized extragradient method, and establish rates of $\mathcal O(1/N^{1-b})$ for the optimality gap and $\mathcal O(1/N^{b})$ for the feasibility gap.
 In the $b\in (0, 0.5]$ regime our rates match with theirs, and we improve upon their rates in the $b\in (0.5, 1)$ regime.
 We do again recall that our rates include logarithmic terms that their avoids.
 We note that \cite[Theorem 3.8]{alves_inertial_2025} studies an inertial version of the same method, but does not improve upon the rates. \item The recent work \cite[Theorem 9]{marschner_tikhonov_2025} analyzes a special case of our general algorithmic template, focusing on the forward-backward splitting only.
 The analysis provided is weaker, in particular, no rate statements are contained in that work. \end{itemize} When $\opG$ is strongly monotone, our rates improve to

+where, again, $N$ measures the number of restarts.
 These rates are comparable to those in \cite[Theorem 4.6]{samadi_improved_2025}, where a regularized extragradient method is analyzed.
-To the best of our knowledge, no other works address hierarchical programming problems in the strongly monotone setting in a manner that allows a direct comparison.

 \paragraph{Organization of the paper.} The remainder of the paper is organized as follows.
 The rest of this section includes notation and definitions.
 A general presentation of the double loop scheme is presented in Section \ref{sec:algo}, and its analysis is given in Section \ref{S:analysis}.
 Section \ref{sec:splitting} gives examples for the fixed-point encoding map used in the inner loop of our method.
 Numerical experiments are then performed in Section \ref{sec:numerics}.
 We conclude in Section \ref{sec:conc}.